- What is FORM and Why is it Different?

 [ux(vxw)] =

-FORM is the absolute king of determinants.
-To compute the Gram determinant of \(n\) vectors, we square the Levi-Civita tensor.
-For 10 vectors, the expanded Gram determinant has \(10! = 3,628,800\) terms, which FORM chews through in minutes.
+If you need determinants, FORM is unmatched.
+You compute the Gram determinant of \(n\) vectors simply by squaring the Levi-Civita tensor.
+To give you an idea of the speed, the expanded Gram determinant for 10 vectors has \(3,628,800\) terms, and FORM chews through it in minutes.

 gram_code = """